andrewjwesson/news-sentiment-tracker/nst/training_and_validation/README.md

     fasttext supervised -input yelp_data/train.csv -output model_bigram -lr 0.5 -epoch 5 -wordNgrams 2

-For a full set of tunable hyperparameters to improve the training accuracy, use the following command
+For a full set of tunable hyperparameters to further improve the training, use the following command

     fasttext supervised -h